giuliaago/insilicoFramework/README.md

 Now you can create the database that will be used for the following *in silico* PCR by downloading the sequences of interest according to the information (i.e  target taxa, the barcode marker(s), and primer pairs) found in the literature search.

-<code>ARRIVATA FINO A QUI, CONTINUO STANOTTExxxxxxxxxxxxxxxxxx</code>
+<code>ARRIVATA FINO A QUI, CONTINUO DOMANI MATTINAxxxxxxxxxxxxxxxxxx</code>